llvm/llvm-www/proposals/LP0001-LLVMDecisionMaking.md

 ## Review Discussion Template

-After checking in the proposal, a review manager starts a new thread on the "LLVM Proposal Reviews" category on the LLVM Discourse, using the following template as a starting point - it should be modified on a case-by-case basis:
+After checking in the proposal, a review manager starts a new thread on the llvm-dev mailing list.
+Please use the following template as a starting point - it should be modified on a case-by-case basis:

     Hello LLVM community,